bhisaac/5eFP/5eFP-SRD.md

 ### Strength (STR)

 STR in 5eFP generally represents your ability to lift, push, pull, or break something, to force your body through a space, or to otherwise apply brute force to a situation.
-STR modifies melee (hand-to-hand) attack rolls and carrying capacity.
+STR modifies carrying capacity.
+Your STR may modify your attack rolls.

 ### Damage